 The Designated Pilot Examiner at your location will ask similar questions during the oral exam.

-The flight instructor in your location understands what kind of questions and what tasks the DPE will do during the actual checkride.
+The flight instructor in your location understands what kind of questions and what tasks the DPE will do during the checkride.

 So you can request your CFI to ask questions similar to the DPE in your area.
 That’s how you can get a heads up on your actual checkride with a check pilot.